aajisaka/ansible-hadoop-dev/README.md

 # ansible-hadoop-dev
-Deploy environment for Hadoop build.
-This ansible playbook will install required packages for building Hadoop such as Java, RPMs, Protocol Buffers 2.5.0, and Apache Maven.
+Deploy environment for building Apache Hadoop.
+This ansible playbook will install required packages for building Apache Hadoop such as Java, RPMs, Protocol Buffers 2.5.0, and Apache Maven.

 # License